success4lyf/ETL-Pipline/README.md

 ## Sprint 1 - ETL-Pipline
 Sprint 1 product backlog consist of:
 ### 1. Extract data from CSV file
+A sample CSV file for the type of data we will be dealing with was provided by the client.
+As part of the PoC (Proof of Concept) stage the file  was used to create our Extract stage of the pipeline.

 ### 2. Transform - Remove sensitive data
 ### 3. Transform - Normalise data to 3NF
 ### 4. Create SQL script to generate database